chfoo/pleaseopme/README.md

 The bot will monitor active users with operator (@) or voice (+) and give them back when they rejoin if they fit the criteria.
 The user must

 * have the same hostmask (same nick, user, and host),
-* have said (or `/me`) something so the bot knows the user's hostmask if the bot has not done a WHOIS query on the user yet,
+* have said (or `/me`) something so the bot knows the user's hostmask if the bot has not done a WHOIS/WHO query on the user yet,
 * have op or voice for at least 60 seconds,
 * and be back in the channel within 24 hours.